Here’s some information on referees who officiate at events on the World Snooker Tour…

 Kristof has been refereeing for ten years and has worked at European Tour events as well as the Pink Ribbon pro-am.
 Away from snooker he works as a teacher and enjoys running.

-Luise gained experience as a referee at amateur events and then worked on a European Tour event for the first time at the 2014 Paul Hunter Classic in Germany.
+Luise worked on a World Snooker Tour event for the first time at the 2014 Paul Hunter Classic in Germany.
 Remarkably, in only her third match, she picked out the balls for an official 147, made by Aditya Mehta.
 She has refereed several televised matches at ranking events since.

 Maike Kesseler watches over Mark Selby